elliotpark410/Text-Editor/README.md

 npm run start
 `

-Next, you can enter [http://localhost:3000/](http://localhost:3000/) in the browser of your choice
+Open [http://localhost:3000/](http://localhost:3000/) in the browser of your choice

 <br>